CSCfi/csc-user-guide/docs/data/moving/wget.md

-## Using wget to download data from web sites to CSC
 **Wget** is a command for downloading files from  WWW-sites and FTP servers.
 Once you have resolved the URL of the file, just give it as an argument to the `wget` command to download the file to your current directory.

 ```bash